-The first breathing exercise is actually a simple exercise which is meant for relaxing yourself.
+The first breathing exercise is actually a simple exercise that is meant for relaxing yourself.
 My recommendation is to do this standing up, preferably in front of the mirror so you can see your posture.
-Stand up straight, shoulders back and try to relax, now inhale through your nose deeply and hold you breathe a couple of seconds, now exhale slowly.
-Try to inhale and exhale slowly during this exercise, and around 5-10 minutes should be enough to get your self relaxed.
+Stand up straight, shoulders back, and try to relax, now inhale through your nose deeply and hold your breath for a couple of seconds, now exhale slowly.
+Try to inhale and exhale slowly during this exercise, and around 5-10 minutes should be enough to get yourself relaxed.

-Make sure that you are also using your diaphragm, just place one hand on your stomach and when you inhale than your stomach should also inflate.
+Make sure that you are also using your diaphragm, just place one hand on your stomach, and when you inhale then your stomach should also inflate.
 If you have never tried breathing with your diaphragm, then congratulations, you are already doing it.
 In addition to breathing exercises, you should also focus on developing your own breathing technique, for more information check out my recent article Proper breathing technique for singing ( Top 12 Techniques ).

 Put something on the ground like a Yoga mat and lay on it, make sure that your shoulders are touching the mat or the ground.
-Place one of your hand on your stomach, and the other one vertically to your body, both palms should face downward.
+Place one of your hands on your stomach, and the other one vertically to your body, both palms should face downward.
 Raise your knees and make sure that they are touching each other.
 Now inhale slowly and keep the air inside for a couple of seconds, and make sure that you are using your diaphragm by keeping your hand on your stomach.

 From here exhale slowly and repeat the cycle a couple of times, just note that these breathing exercises is extremely relaxing so try to keep your eyes open as you might fall asleep.